saifuddin42/Monsters-Rolodex/monsters-rolodex/README.md

 # Monsters Rolodex

-I This is a basic ReactJS app implementing component functionalites and unidirectional data flow using state and props.
+This is a basic ReactJS app implementing component functionalites and unidirectional data flow using state and props.

 ## Getting Started with Monsters-Rolodex